 You can add an optional mild essential oil blend or just a bit of lavender essential oil for the fragrance.
 Folks who are sensitive to regular soap are often sensitive to the fragrance oils, so they can be left out.

-Follow basic soap making procedures - this batch, especially if you leave out any fragrances or colorants, will be especially easy.
+Follow basic soap making procedures.
+This batch, especially if you leave out any fragrances or colorants, will be especially easy.

-For this 12-bar (3.6 pounds) recipe, I used:
+For this 12-bar (3.6 pounds) recipe, use:

-- Water - 10.6 ounces
+- 10.6 ounces water